 Some of the future stars who performed there were Cliff Richard, Hank Marvin, Jet Harris, Tony Meehan, Brian Bennett, Brian 'Licorice' Locking, The Vipers, Tommy Steele, Russ Sainty, Tony Sheridan, Rory Blackwell, Joe Brown, Clem Cattini, Screaming Lord Sutch, Mickie Most (as The Most Brothers), Paul Gadd (who became Paul Raven and later Gary Glitter), Johnny Kidd, Big Jim Sullivan, Terry Dene, Carlo Little, Richie Blackmore, Alex Wharton, Jay Chance, Wee Willie Harris and Eden Kane.
 Peter Grant was employed there as a 'bouncer' prior to his career as the manager of Led Zeppelin and Marc Bolan worked there as a waiter.
 The bar was featured in Cliff Richard's second film, 'Expresso Bongo', made in 1959.

 Subsequent to the success of the original 2i's, the owners established a new venue at 44 Gerrard Street, initially known as the new 2i's but which was later to become 'Happening 44' where Fairport Convention played some of their first gigs.
 The various establishments all found their niche in the society of the area and tended to attract their own specific clientele from the various 'cultures prevalent in the area including the Edwardian 'teddy boys', the bohemians and, slightly later, the homosexual community who found the bars less threatening and more sociable than the strongly heterosexual clubs and other locations than they had previously had to use for furtive liaisons and gatherings.

 Prior to 1957, The Wolfenden Report and a police crackdown on homosexual meeting places, basement and attic bars in venues such as Take 5, The Casino, No.9,The Huntsman and The Alibi had been favourite haunts until frequent police 'raids' drove them underground.

-Also prevalent in the Fifties was the Beatnik culture, whose followers steeped themselves in beat poetry, jazz, jive dance and political debate and who also favoured the newly-introduced establishments such as Chas McDevitt's 'Freight Train', The Stockpot, La Roca, Melbray, Le Grande, Universal, El Toro, Las Vegas, Le Grande, Sam Widges, Melbray, The French, The Picasso and Le Macabre in Wardour Street with its coffin-shaped tables.
+Also prevalent in the Fifties was the Beatnik culture, whose followers steeped themselves in beat poetry, jazz, jive dance and political debate and who also favoured the newly-introduced establishments such as Chas McDevitt's 'Freight Train', The Stockpot, La Roca, Melbray, Universal, El Toro, Moka Bar, Las Vegas, Le Grande, Sam Widges, Melbray, The French, The Picasso and Le Macabre in Wardour Street with its coffin-shaped tables.